zoneout215/amazon-reviews-proc/README.md

-# Data Engineering pipiline petproject
+# Data Engineering pipeline petproject

 This repository presents the a solution for ETL pipeline based on Amazon Reviews data.
 The purpose of it is mainly for practice and showcasing dataengineering approach.
 The pipeline outputs and insight over a top 5 rated categories for Amazon products for each month in the time frame of 1994 to 2014.